chall8908/conf-stack/README.md

 * `configure attribute: value # attribute and value as key: value of a hash`

 Used to set arbitrary configuration options.
-When a configuration option is set in multiple `.masterplan` files, the "closest" one to your invocation wins.
+When a configuration option is set in multiple `.confstack` files, the "closest" one to your invocation wins.
-In other words, since Mastermind reads `.masterplan` files starting in your current directory and working it's way "up" the hierarchy, the first `.masterplan` that specifies a configuration option "wins".
+In other words, since Mastermind reads `.confstack` files starting in your current directory and working it's way "up" the hierarchy, the first `.confstack` that specifies a configuration option "wins".

 When provided a block, the value is computed the first time the option is called for.
-The block runs in the context of the `Configuration` object built up by all the loaded `.masterplan` files, so it has access to all previously set configuration options.
+The block runs in the context of the `Configuration` object built up by all the loaded `.confstack` files, so it has access to all previously set configuration options.

 The block is only executed once.
 After that, the value is cached so that it